 Meet Matt Wellens, hockey reporter for The Rink Live

 Read about the experience and expertise sports reporter Matt Wellens brings to The Rink Live team.
-Matt has always raised his hand to cover the sport of hockey, and his experience combined with a love of the game provides the comprehensive hockey news and coverage fans deserve.
+Matt has always raised his hand to cover the sport of hockey, and his experience combined with a

 I was a freshman at Northern Michigan University covering women’s soccer and basketball for the student newspaper — The North Wind — when during a staff meeting our editor threw out a question just before the end of the fall semester.